shaizm/shaizm/README.md

 ## Introducing myself 👋
+# 👋 Hey, I'm Shaiz

+I am the data guy!
+If numbers hiding secrets that are invisible to casual inspection facinate you then i am sure we can vibe!
+So far worked on **marketing data, user behavior analysis, traffic data, sales data, product analysis, competitor analysis, internal operations data, leads qualification and automation** but hungry for more so i keep looking for new stuff.
+While my professional experiences has mended me in reporting, modeling, querying, documenting & dashbaords my motive has always been into business outcomes, internal processes optimization  and generating insights for growth.
+I like asking questions most dashboards never answer — then building systems to fix what the data reveals.

+---
 <!--
 **shaizm/shaizm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.